- London guide

 It gained world fame in the Swinging Sixties, when Carnaby Street and led the world in fashion.

-If you enjoy this then try: King’s Road (catch the tube from Oxford Circus to King’s Road); Oxford Street (you can walk it in 7 mins) and Soho (you can walk it in 4 mins).
+If you enjoy this then try: King’s Road (catch the tube from Oxford Circus to Sloane Square); Oxford Street (you can walk it in 7 mins); Regent Street (you can walk it in 6 mins) and Soho (you can walk it in 4 mins).